slackapi/java-slack-sdk/docs/content/guides/incoming-webhooks.md

 System.out.println(response); // WebhookResponse(code=200, message=OK, body=ok)
 ```

-If the URL is invalid or no longer available, you'll receive other responses as below.
+If the URL is invalid or no longer available, you'll receive responses as below.

 ```
 WebhookResponse(code=404, message=Not Found, body=no_team)
 ```

-In any case, the response consists of its HTTP status code/message and a simple plain text body telling an error code.
-The **send** method may throw a **java.io.IOException** when having connectivity issues.
+The response consists of its HTTP status code/message and a simple plain text body telling an error code.
+The `send` method may throw a `java.io.IOException` when having connectivity issues.

-### Send using a Payload object
+### Send using a payload object

-Another way is to build a Java object representing a webhook payload.
+Another way to send a payload is to build a Java object representing a webhook payload.

 ```java
 import com.slack.api.Slack;